gabriel2m/virtual-rosary/README.md

     </a>
 </p>

-## About
+## About ✨

-Minimalistic Marian rosary web app.
+Minimalistic Marian rosary web app. 📿

+### Features 🌟

+- 📿 Easy-to-use interface
+- 💾 Saves your progress to continue later
+- 🌐 Accessible from any device

+Rosary always in hand. 🙏

-## Next steps
+## Next steps 🚀

-- Option to choose between five and twenty decades
+- 🔀 Option to choose between five and twenty decades
-- Improve SEO
+- 📈 Improve SEO
-- Make it a PWA
+- 📱 Make it a PWA
-- Internationalization
+- 🌍 Internationalization
-- Add rooms to allow to share the rosary
+- 🤝 Add rooms to allow to share the rosary

-## Contributing
+## Contributing 🤗

 Thank you for considering contributing!
-Just submit a PR and I'll review it as soon as possible.
+Just submit a PR and I'll review it as soon as possible. 💻

-## License
+## License 📜

 Open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).